VAT for Freelancers in Estonia

 The Registration Process

-Step 2: EMTA processes within 3–5 business days.
-You receive a VAT registration certificate with your VAT number: EE + your 11-digit personal ID code.
+EMTA typically processes VAT registration applications within 3–5 business days.
+You receive a VAT registration certificate (käibemaksukohustuslase tõend) with your VAT number: EE + your 11-digit personal ID code.